mayankk2308/purge-wrangler/README.md

 ![macOS Support](https://img.shields.io/badge/macOS-10.13.4+-orange.svg?style=for-the-badge) ![Github All Releases](https://img.shields.io/github/downloads/mayankk2308/purge-wrangler/total.svg?style=for-the-badge)
 # PurgeWrangler
-This script enables external graphics on Thunderbolt 1/2 Macs, which is actively blocked in macOS **10.13.4**.
+This script enables native external GPU support on Thunderbolt 1/2 macs - actively blocked in macOS **10.13.4**, and also includes a patch for NVIDIA eGPUs for any mac.

 ## Requirements
 This script requires the following specifications: